techycereal/techycereal/README.md

-# Alexander Milliken - Jr. Developer
+# Alexander Milliken - Full Stack Developer

 Hello there! 👋 I'm Alexander, a results-driven junior developer with a focus on full-stack development, cloud technologies, and AI.
 Skilled in React, Node.js, Python, and leveraging platforms like Azure, I thrive in dynamic teams and love tackling new challenges in tech.